SynBench: A Benchmark for Differentially Private Text Generation: Introduction

-First, existing work relies on a pick-and-choose approach to datasets and evaluation metrics, with \emph{no standardized methodology for assessment}.
-This exacerbates meaningful comparisons across methods, identify systematic limitations, or track progress in the field \citep{schlegel2025generating}.
-Second, current research predominantly focuses on simple, open-domain datasets such as product reviews \citep{Mattern2022DifferentiallySharing} or paper reviews \citep{Xie2024DifferentiallyText}, \emph{failing to address the domain-specific challenges} present in high-stakes applications.
-These challenges include specialized terminology, complex document structures, long-form content, and domain-specific quality requirements \citep{huang2025survey,zhang2025siren}.
+First, existing work relies on a pick-and-choose approach to datasets and evaluation metrics, with \emph{no standardised methodology for assessment}.
+This exacerbates meaningful comparisons across methods, identification of systematic limitations, and progress tracking of the field \citep{schlegel2025generating}.
+Second, current research predominantly focuses on simple, open-domain datasets such as product~ \citep{Mattern2022DifferentiallySharing} or paper reviews~\citep{Xie2024DifferentiallyText}, \emph{failing to address the domain-specific challenges} present in high-stakes applications.
+These challenges include specialised terminology, complex document structures, long-form content, and domain-specific quality requirements~\citep{huang2025survey,zhang2025siren}.

 The use of pre-trained models for data synthesis introduces additional complications: many benchmark datasets used to evaluate differentially private synthetic data generation may have been encountered during the pre-training of LLM-based generation methods \citep{schlegel2025generating,sun2025evaluating}.
-This raises concerns of potentially overestimating generation quality at specified privacy budgets, as models may be leveraging memorized information rather than truly learning from the private dataset \citep{Tramer2024Position:Pretraining}.
+This raises concerns of potentially overestimating generation quality at specified privacy budgets, as models may be leveraging memorised information rather than truly learning from the private datasets~\citep{Tramer2024Position:Pretraining}.
 In simple terms, \emph{access to private data during pre-training is not accounted for} in the privacy guarantees.
-Compounding this issue is the \emph{lack of rigorous empirical verification for privacy leakage}: For example, \citet{Yue2023SyntheticRecipe} only provide anecdotal leakage evidence of canary instances, while~\citet{Xie2024DifferentiallyText} only evaluate data privacy leakage of downstream models trained on synthetic data.
-Such lack of audits means that potential privacy violations due to pre-training contamination remain undetected and unreported.
+Compounding this issue is the \emph{lack of rigorous empirical verification for privacy leakage}: For example, \citeauthor{Yue2023SyntheticRecipe} \cite{Yue2023SyntheticRecipe} only provide anecdotal leakage evidence of canary instances, while \citeauthor{Xie2024DifferentiallyText} \cite{Xie2024DifferentiallyText} only evaluate data privacy leakage of downstream models trained on synthetic data.
+Such lack of audits means that \textbf{potential privacy violations due to pre-training contamination remain undetected and unreported}.